ERPGenie/blockstack-blog/README.md

-# blockstack-blog
+# Publik
-Microblogging on Blockstack
+A demo app for multi-reader storage on Blockstack.